 - End of Life Decisions.
-Allows you to provide instructions on whether and how medical treatment should be administered when life-sustaining treatment is necessary.
-A living will allows you to direct that certain life-sustaining treatments be used, withheld or withdrawn.
+Wills allow you to provide instructions on whether and how medical treatment should be administered when life-sustaining treatment is necessary.
+A living will allows you to direct which life-sustaining treatments can be used, withheld or withdrawn.
 See also Durable Power of Attorney.

 - Security.
-Bottom line, having a Will provides you the security and assurance your family needs when your family needs it most.
+The bottom line is having a Will provides you the security and assurance your family needs when your family needs it most.

-At Ogden Law Firm, PC, we can provide you what no website or automated document drafting service can, a relationship.
-That is, we can provide a personal professional relationship and be attentive to the individual circumstances and needs of your situation.
+At Ogden Law Firm, PC, we can provide you what no website or automated document drafting service can: a relationship.
+We provide a personal professional relationship and are attentive to the individual circumstances and needs of your situation.
 No document drafting website, such as Legalzoom.com or any other paralegal service can provide you with the safety and security you need for your family’s future.

 One of the worst problems with getting a non-attorney drafted estate planning document is that when a problem is discovered, it’s too late.
-Moreover, there is no one to blame but yourself because you drafted the document (check the website’s disclaimer language carefully.)
+In such a case, there is no one to blame but yourself because you drafted the document (check the website’s disclaimer language carefully.)

 Paralegal services are not attorney services, nor do they establish an attorney-client relationship.
 They make sure to include in fine print that they are not responsible if something goes wrong.

-At Ogden Law Firm, PC, we make sure that your estate plan avoids such problems, taking every precaution to protect you and your family’s future.
-Paralegal services or do-it-yourself services are no substitute for the careful, attentive, personal and professional service relationships Ogden Law Firm, PC can provide.Do I only need a Will?
+At Ogden Law Firm, PC, we make sure that your estate plan avoids such problems and take every precaution to protect you and your family’s future.
+Paralegal services or do-it-yourself services are no substitute for the careful, attentive, personal and professional service relationships Ogden Law Firm, PC can provide.Do I Only Need a Will?

 While there are many benefits of having a will, having only a will in your estate plan can cause problems.
-For example, having only a Will in your estate plan does not help you avoid Probate.
-In addition, a Will can be contested more easily than can a Revocable Living Trust can by one of the people who are named to receive assets under the Will.
-Moreover, if you move to another state, your Will might not be effective.
+For example, just because you have a will does not mean that you can avoid probate entirely.
+In addition, a will can be contested more easily than a Revocable Living Trust can by one of the people who are named to receive assets under the will.
+Moreover, if you move to another state, your will might not be effective.

 If you have questions, contact us today for an initial consultation.